Mr-Marvo/My-Wallet/README.md

 # My Wallet (MetaMask)

 This project is developed for learning purposes.
-MetaMask intergration, wallet connect, change network, show balance and transaction etc.\
+You can learn MetaMask intergration, wallet connect, change network, show balance and transaction etc.\
 So anyone who would like to learn how to interact with MetaMask wallet you can use this example project.

 ## Available Scripts